Isidoro Valcárcel Medina

-He began his artistic work painting, influenced by informalism; his only exhibition within this trend was made in 1962 at the Lorca gallery in Madrid.
-Subsequently, his work was framed in objective, constructivist and rational art; in 1967 he was selected for the First Hall of Constructivist Art.
+He began his artistic work painting, influenced by Informalism; his only exhibition within this trend was held in 1962 at the Lorca gallery in Madrid.
+Subsequently, his work was included within the framework of objective, constructivist and rational art; in 1967 he was selected for the First Constructivist Art Salon.
 In 1968, after a stay in New York, he established contact with and was influenced by minimalism.

-From a phase he called "habitable painting", he evolved into the construction of places through "environments" and "performances."
-From 1972 his works are carried out mainly in urban spaces and his intervention in large dimensional spaces.
+From a phase he himself called "habitable painting", he evolved towards the construction of places through "environments" and "performances".
+From 1972 onwards, his works are carried out mainly in urban spaces and his intervention in large dimensional spaces.

-In 2007 he received the National Prize of Plastic Arts of Spain and in 2015 the Velázquez Prize.
+In 2007 he received the Spanish National Plastic Arts Prize and in 2015 the Velázquez Prize.